alvarobartt/investpy/README.md

 This Python package has been made for research purposes in order to fit the needs that Investing.com does not cover, so this package works like an Application Programming Interface (API) of Investing.com developed in an altruistic way.
-Conclude that this package is not related in any way with Investing.com or any dependant company, the only requirement specified by Investing in order to develop this package was "*mention the source where data is retrieved from*".
+Conclude that this package is not related in any way with Investing.com or any dependant company, the only requirement specified by Investing.com in order to develop this package was "*mention the source where data is retrieved from*".